1905 Kangra earthquake: Damage

 The earthquake reached its peak Rossi–Forel intensity of X in Kangra.
 About 150 km away from this zone to the southeast, an area of increased intensity reaching VIII was recorded.
 This unusually high intensity away from the earthquake in the Indo-Gangetic Plain included the cities Dehradun and Saharanpur.
 It was felt VII in towns like Kasauli, Bilaspur, Chamba, and Lahore.
+The Ramgarhia Bunga in Amritsar suffered damages, especially to the top domes of its two burj watchtowers.

 As many as 100,000 buildings were reported to have been demolished by the earthquake.
 At least 20,000 people are estimated to have been killed and 53,000 domestic animals were also lost.
 There was also major damage to the network of hillside aqueducts that fed water to the affected area.
 The total cost of recovering from the effects of the earthquake was calculated at 2.9 million (1905) rupees.